bourbaki-py/regex/README.md

   - `L("foo") // "foo, the usual placeholder name"` compiles to the pattern `"(?#foo, the usual placeholder name)foo"`

-Note:
-Python's standard library regex engine does not support variable-length lookbehind assertions.
-If you attempt to use a pattern which matches variable-length strings as a lookbehind assertion, you will get a useful error.
-To use `regex` or another conforming to python's `re` module API, but supporting variable length lookbehind assertions, simply `import bourbaki.regex.base as bre`, and set `bre.REQUIRE_FIX_LEN_LOOKBEHIND = False; bre.re = <your preferred regex module>`.

 #### Atomic groups